Nuclear fuel: Uranium nitride

-This is often the fuel of choice for reactor designs that NASA produces, one advantage is that UN has a better thermal conductivity than UO2.
+Uranium nitride is often the fuel of choice for reactor designs that NASA produces.
+One advantage is that uranium nitride has a better thermal conductivity than UO2.
 Uranium nitride has a very high melting point.
-This fuel has the disadvantage that unless 15N was used (in place of the more common 14N) that a large amount of 14C would be generated from the nitrogen by the (n,p) reaction.
-As the nitrogen required for such a fuel would be so expensive it is likely that the fuel would have to be reprocessed by pyroprocessing to enable the 15N to be recovered.
+This fuel has the disadvantage that unless 15N was used (in place of the more common 14N), a large amount of 14C would be generated from the nitrogen by the (n,p) reaction.

+As the nitrogen needed for such a fuel would be so expensive it is likely that the fuel would require pyroprocessing to enable recovery of the 15N.
 It is likely that if the fuel was processed and dissolved in nitric acid that the nitrogen enriched with 15N would be diluted with the common 14N.
 Fluoride volatility is a method of reprocessing that does not rely on nitric acid, but it has only been demonstrated in relatively small scale installations whereas the established PUREX process is used commercially for about a third of all spent nuclear fuel (the rest being largely subject to a "once through fuel cycle").

 All nitrogen-fluoride compounds are volatile or gaseous at room temperature and could be fractionally distilled from the other gaseous products (including recovered uranium hexafluoride) to recover the initially used nitrogen.
-If the fuel could be processed in such a way as to ensure low contamination with non-radioactive carbon (not a common fission product and absent in nuclear reactors that don't use it as a moderator) then Fluoride volatility could be used to separate the ^{14}C produced by producing carbon tetrafluoride. ^{14}C is proposed for use in particularly long lived low power nuclear batteries called diamond battery.
+If the fuel could be processed in such a way as to ensure low contamination with non-radioactive carbon (not a common fission product and absent in nuclear reactors that don't use it as a moderator) then fluoride volatility could be used to separate the ^{14}C produced by producing carbon tetrafluoride. ^{14}C is proposed for use in particularly long lived low power nuclear batteries called diamond batteries.